JDZink/SnakeManager/readme.md

-This is the basic ReadMe File for The Snake Manager.
+SNAKE MANAGER

-This software will allow you to Marvel over your collection as well as track Pairings and Genetics.
+This software will allow you to Marvel over your Reptile collection and help you track feeding, pairings, genetics, and health and wellness

 It will provide and dynamically update the location of your snakes as you pair them throughout the season allowing you to find them quickly.